ffund/intro-ml-tss21/slides/1-intro-ml.md

 Fill in "recipe" details, then ask:

 * What type of relationships can $f(x)$ represent?
-* How do we train the model efficiently?
+* What is the cost of training/inference?
 * What insight can we get from the trained model?
 * How do we control the generalization error?